FlyingPhantom/ps4-linux-tutorial/docs/postinstall.md

 ::: details Enabling Swap
 > [!CAUTION]
-> It's ABSOLUTELY NOT recommended to use the internal HDD as swap, you'd just add fuel to the dumpsterfire of slowness that it already is.
-Disable it and move on.
+> It's **ABSOLUTELY NOT** recommended to use the internal HDD as swap **ONLY** use this if your internal HDD has been replaced with a faster SSD.
+Disable it and move on otherwise.

 Swap is storage that you are taking from your drive and allocating as "extra RAM": it works by moving unused software over there if extra main memory needs to be reserved for another program or game.
 This means we can improve the memory situation a little bit.